Jim Backus - Radio, Television, Theater and Motion Picture Actor

 On television, Backus appeared in the 'Lux Video Theater,' was a panelist on What's My Line? and played Joan Davis's long-suffering husband, a judge of the Court of Domestic Relations, on 117 episodes of I Married Joan.

-With his career in full swing, Backus also tackled another role that he would be become known for, the myopic curmudgeon Mr. Magoo in cartoons.
+With his career in full swing, Backus also tackled another role that he became known for, the nearsighted curmudgeon Mr. Magoo in cartoons.
 It was as Mr. Magoo that he became best known to audiences.
-His vocal portrayal of the pink-nosed, bumbler in the screen cartoon series began in the late 1940s, continued for more than 50 episodes, and won two Academy Awards.
+His vocal portrayal of the pink-nosed, bumbler in the screen cartoon series, began in the late 1940s, continued for more than 50 episodes, and won two Academy Awards.

 As a writer, Mr. Backus often collaborated with his wife, Henny, the former Henriette Kaye.
 The two wrote a 1962 book titled, What Are You Doing After the Orgy?
 It was a lighthearted depiction of their life together.